nholliday314/Project-1/README.md

 * Javascript

 ## Getting Started
-To begin playing, choose and click a letter on the screen to begin playing.
+To begin playing, choose and click a letter on the screen.
 If correct, the letter(s) will populate.
-If incorrect, those guesses will populate in the "incorrect letters guessed" section.
-You have a total of 5 incorrect guesses.
+If incorrect, those guesses will populate in the "Incorrect letters guessed" section.
+You can make at most 5 mistakes.
 Good luck!

 ## Next Steps
 * Create a physical pop-up window for win/lose